PolusAI/image-tools/transforms/images/apply-flatfield-plugin/README.md

 For more information on WIPP, visit the
 [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).

-## To Do
+## TODO

+### Additional Flatfield Formulations

 Implement additional formulations of flatfield correction.
 Specifically, the formula specified by Young:

 ![Corrected = \frac{Original - Darkfield}{Brightfield - Darkfield} ](https://render.githubusercontent.com/render/math?math=Corrected%20%3D%20%5Cfrac%7BOriginal%20-%20Darkfield%7D%7BBrightfield%20-%20Darkfield%7D%20)

 Additional formulations may also include reference image free algorithms for flatfield correction, such as the [rolling ball algorithm](https://www.computer.org/csdl/magazine/co/1983/01/01654163/13rRUwwJWBB).

+### Photobleach Correction

+Since the `basicpy` package and the `basic-flatfield-estimation` tool do not yet support photobleach estimation, this plugin does not yet support photobleach correction.
+Once they add support for photobleach estimation, this plugin should be updated to support it.

 ## Building